joyliu-q/SendEmail-demo/README.md

 # SendMail Demo
-SendMail Demo is a web-based platform for sending custom newsletters using Amazon Webserice's Simple Email Services (AWS SES).
+SendMail Demo is a web-based platform for sending custom newsletters using AWS Simple Email Services (SES).

 ##### Table of Contents
 - [Installation](#installation)